zainab-shakruwala/Broadway/README.md

 ### Quickstart
-1) Create and activate a virtual environment (recommended).
+1) Create and activate a virtual environment.
 2) Install dependencies:

 ```bash